 As you pack, label everything with your camper’s first and last name.

-For Resident (A.K.A Overnight) Camp
+For Resident (Overnight) Camp

-General Resident Camp
+Resident (Overnight) Camp Packing List

 Clothing